eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 permalink: basic-messages.html
 ---

+{% include warning.html content="This page is still a work in progress." %}

-{% include callout.html content="TODO write something about messages" type="primary" %}
+TODO write something about messages